 - Choose 10′ instead of 20′.
 It is much cheaper to ship 10′ items if compared to 20 footers.

 - Remove 10′ long items.
-If you in your cart items including gutters or downspouts you can lower the shipping cost by removing these 10′ long and any longer items from your cart so the rest of your order can ship via UPS, and try to source what you can locally.
+If your cart includes items such as gutters or downspouts you can lower the shipping cost by removing these 10′ long and any longer items from your cart so the rest of your order can ship via UPS, and try to source what you can locally.

 All chimney caps, cupolas an any other custom order items are crated and will ship via freight truck as well.